Naturally healthy teeth and gums? Look to these essential oils! They’re best for keeping breath fresh, bacteria at bay, and overall oral health.

 I think it all stems from my childhood — watching my grandfather remove his dentures.
 You have to admit, it’s a pretty shocking and potentially scarring act to witness if you don’t quite understand what’s going on!
 I mean, here was a man I knew and loved, my very own Dido, and he could actually remove his teeth at night.
 It titillated and terrified me at the same time.
 Mostly terrified.

-Now that you all have that image in your head (heh)…
+Now that you have that image in your head (heh)…

-Essential oils are an integral part of my natural oral care routine.
+Essential oils are a key part of my natural oral care routine.

 Cinnamon essential oil